Urban Gardening Options

 Containers come in various shapes and sizes, so they’re easily adaptable to the amount of space you have and the types of vegetables you want to grow.

-Raised vegetable gardens and containers can be placed in almost any space on any lawn, or even on a concrete patio.
+Grow bags and containers can be placed in almost any space on a patio, on a lawn, or even on a set of stairs.

 Containers are less susceptible to weed growth than a traditional backyard garden.
 And although they can still attract pests, they’re easier to control.
-Pests won’t be able to reach your garden from below ground, and you can use specialty fabrics, caging, or fencing to protect them above ground.
+Some pests, like slugs, won’t be able to reach your plants if they are inside containers, making them a great option.

 Window Garden for herbs and small veggies

 When setting up a window garden, start with your containers.
-You can purchase individual pots that sit in a bowl or plate, a kit that includes pots and drainage tray, or you can make your own.
+You can purchase individual pots, a kit that includes pots and drainage trays, or you can make your own.

-Be sure you have enough drainage.
-Using a hammer and nail, nail through the bottom of each can create drainage holes so excess water can drain out.
-Next, paint or decorate the cans if you’d like, and place them on a tray or in dishes.
+- Using a hammer and nail, nail through the bottom of each can to create drainage holes so excess water can drain out.

-- Using your hands, gently break up the roots.
+- Using your hands, hold the seedling over the container and gently break up the roots.

-- Place it in the container, being sure it is at the right depth.
+- Place the seedling in the soil, ensuring it is at the right depth.

 - Add enough soil to hold the plant securely in place.